dschapman/dschapman-com/content/notes/How I write these notes.md

 My private notes are fully featured Org-Mode at the moment, but this public notes can be easily browsed and edited on my local machine in markdown.

 When I read books I still prefer to do it with a hard copy that I underline and markup.
 If the book is particularly impactful I'll do some work to go back and enter my reflections in individual [[book notes]].
 Sometimes I do read on my kindle and will highlight passages which I can then copy and paste into markdown notes. *This workflow could use some work*

+Currently I take more notes privately than public.
+Most of my [[learning in public]] has been focused on web-development.
+In general whenever I solve a problem I try to document the problem and my solution so that I can share if anyone else comes across a similar problem.